Global-Optima/interviews-react-assignment/README.md

    ![Screenshot](screenshots/ss-before.png)
    ![Screenshot](screenshots/ss-after.png)

-   Faster loading (LCP improved): The largest visible content now appears sooner, making the initial page load feel quicker.

-   Better responsiveness (INP improved): User interactions such as clicking and scrolling respond faster due to reduced JavaScript blocking and optimized state updates.
+   INP has been significantly improved to ensure faster and more responsive user interactions.
+However, this optimization required trade-offs that temporarily increased the CLS score.
+The priority was to enhance input responsiveness first.

-## How to test my features
+## How to test the features
 Fetching products fails:
    Uncomment the block in onLoadMore function for it to randomly throw errors and try to fetch again.

 Clear filter functionality:
    To see clear filter functionality simply select some category and type something in search input.

 Cart works correctly now:
    Add or subsctract items by pressing "+" or "-", and see the cart updates.

 Cancellable requests:
    Press fast on some category and see how the requests cancel in the dev tools.